How to Organize a Restaurant Kitchen

 This also is relevant when organizing your bar.
 Think of the space as a mini kitchen in your establishment.
 Everything from cocktail napkins and straws to corkscrews and rimmers should be within reach on a shelf underneath the counter.
 This not only creates a smoother operation when preparing drinks, but it also helps get beverages quickly to the customer.

 Where certain items are stored is important as well.
-For instance, meat should be placed on lower shelves so any potential spill hit the floor instead of contaminating it.
-Also, produce should be stored away from any fans to maintain freshness and prevent over-chilling or freezer burn.
+For instance, meat should be placed on lower shelves so any potential spill hits the floor instead of contaminating other products.